 Proverbs Chapter 9

 The first thing we must look at here is the "house".
-The wise person (Christian) is building a house.
-The significance of 7 is to convey the sufficiency of this house as full in size and fit for a banquet.
+The wise person (Christian), is building a house.
+The significance of “her seven pillars”, is to convey the sufficiency of this house as full in size and fit for a banquet.

-This is a spiritual house that we read about in I Peter 2:5
+This is a spiritual house that we read about (in 1 Peter 2:5).

-"Ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ."
+"Ye also, as lively stones, are built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ."

 Hebrews 3:6 "But Christ as a son over his own house; whose house are we, if we hold fast the confidence and the rejoicing of the hope firm unto the end."

 In Revelation 21:3, we see that